ben0bi/GIMLI/README.md

 So.
 GIMLI.
 A great dwarf.
 Visited Moria.
 I think.
 Don't remember it right...

 Game induced means there are IMAGES and they do not only serve as images but as interactive panels to do stuff on them.
+And there are SOUNDS in the system, too. :)

 Like in an adventure.
 And an adventure it is, the inter[web]nets.